-Therapies & Conditions: Indicated for treatment of acute attacks of hereditary angioedema (HAE) in adults.
+Therapies & Conditions: Firazyr is a bradykinin B2 receptor antagonist indicated for the treatment of acute attacks of hereditary angioedema (HAE) in adults 18 years of age and older.

 Administration: 30 mg injected subcutaneously in the abdominal area; do not administer more than 3 injections in 24 hours.
 If response is inadequate or symptoms recur, additional injections of 30 mg may be administered at intervals of at least 6 hours.

-Side Effects: The most commonly reported adverse reactions were injection site reactions; other common reactions include pyrexia, transaminase increase, dizziness, and rash.
+Side Effects: The most commonly reported adverse reactions were injection site reactions, which occurred in almost all patients (97%) in clinical trials.
+Other common adverse reactions occurring in greater than 1% of patients included pyrexia, transaminase increase, dizziness, and rash.

 For more detailed information on Firazyr, please visit FDA.gov